-One trial (ESPRIT64 [N = 1,017]) reported one incident case of cervical cancer, identified via data linkage to United Kingdom cancer records, over a mean followup of 12.6 years, among women who received placebo, and zero incident cases of cervical cancer among women who received estrogen-only hormone therapy (Appendix G Table 2).
+One trial (ESPRIT [N=1,017]) reported 1 incident case of cervical cancer, identified via data linkage to U.K. cancer records, over a mean followup of 12.6 years, among women who received placebo, and no incident cases of cervical cancer among women who received estrogen-only hormone therapy (Appendix G Table 2).
 None of the other trials reported on cervical cancer.